Designer Perfume Knockoffs are they worth Considering?

 Back in 1994, when I was looking for employment, I came across a very interesting business opportunity that lead to something many people, including myself, were not aware of.
 I learned that fragrances cannot be patented, in other words, if someone wanted to make a copy of a designer fragrance that sold in fine department stores for at least sixty dollars or more, they could and sell it at a fraction of the cost by simply finding a way to imitate that particular fragrance, by using not the same but similar ingredients, yet producing the same fragrance .

 At the beginning of the meeting I was very skeptical, especially since I have seen these knockoff perfumes in the selves of various drug stores and have wondered could they even come close to the real thing at such an economical price?
 He explained to us why this was possible and was welling to invest his own money as well, by giving whomever he hired a distributorship and this distributorship included an office, which would cost him a thousand dollars in start up costs.
 This sounded like pretty serious money, considering we were only required to sell fragrances to different distributors, as well as the general public.
-I then realized that for this to be possible he have to have a product that met the quality standards of the real thing, in the sense that he was making enough to put this project into action, so what he had to say was definitely worth looking into.
+I then realized that for this to be possible he had to have a product that met the quality standards of the real thing, in the sense that he was making enough to put this project into action, so what he had to say was definitely worth looking into.

 I learned that the copyrights for fragrances are not the same as the patent or copyright for a written work, or an invention.
 You could copyright certain aspects of a perfume, but not the scent, in other words, if someone comes up with the same scent as one of the leading perfume manufactures using different ingredients, they could market it and not have any legal complication.
 However, there are certain restrictions, he explained to us that the name had to be different and so did the shape of the bottle, as well as certain olfactory elements can be patented, but the liquid and fragrance itself does not have the same rights of exclusivity.
 He went on to explain that the main reason is that we all have different skin chemistry and the same perfume does not smell the same on everyone, therefore, skin chemistry cannot not be patented, so it stands to reason, neither can a particular scent.